cherenkov-plenoscope/corsika_primary/resources/README.md

-#How to diff and path
+#How to diff and patch

 Make a diff from the original using
 ```bash